How to Raise Prices Without Losing Clients

 What mistakes have you eliminated?

-Jasper looked at projects from 26 months ago.
-Tasks that took him 15 hours then took him 8 hours now.
-Same quality, half the time.
-That’s an 87.5% efficiency gain—his effective hourly value nearly doubled.
+Jasper reviewed projects from 26 months ago and saw that tasks which once took 15 hours now take just 8.
+Same quality in half the time meant an 87.5% efficiency gain, so his effective hourly value nearly doubled.

 Step 3: Raise rates 15% for all new clients starting TODAY

 Not next month.
 Not after you draft the perfect email.
-Today.
+Do it today.

 What you’re learning: